CivicTechLab/civictechlab.github.io/README.md

 6. Click on 'Merge Pull Request' to confirm the revert.
 Otherwise, simply select 'Close pull request' at the bottom of the page to cancel.
    ![Step 6](img/step-6.png)

+> [!NOTE]
+> It is not possible to revert to a version before 19 April 2024 as it will remove the `revert.yml` file.

 ## For developers

 This website is developed using Astro + React + Bootstrap + TinaCMS.
 React is used to enable visual editing on TinaCMS.